vodquang96/django-anymail/docs/tips/performance.rst

 :meth:`connection.send_messages`.
 See :ref:`django:topics-sending-multiple-emails`
 in the Django docs for more info and an example.

-(The exception is when Anymail wraps an ESP's official Python package, and that package doesn't support connection reuse.
-Django's batch-sending functions will still work, but will incur the overhead of creating a separate connection for each message sent.
-Currently, only SparkPost has this limitation.)

 If you need even more performance, you may want to consider your ESP's batch-sending features.
 When supported by your ESP, Anymail can send multiple messages with a single API call.
 See :ref:`batch-send` for details, and be sure to check the